Books

 She bit her lip and looked towards the door.
 It would be a while before her mother came home, so Freya might as well have a closer look.

-tagged Books Eodea Sylvie
+tagged Books Emergent

 Diary